Tarrasch/ravens-test/README.markdown

 three directions: Downwards, rightwards and diagonally (down-right diagonally only though).
 The motivation for the diagonal direction is that the fifth problem becomes easier when contemplating the diagonal.
-In the end my program will choose the alternative that performed best performed best on it's two most favorable directions.
+In the end my program will choose the figure alternative that performed best on it's two most favorable directions.
 This way, we'll can handle each direction independently, this greatly simplifies our task.

   * See `src/directions.py`